 - ❖ The UPDATE LOGGING command enables you to alter settings for EMS, STATS, and COLLECTOR.
-Refer to the Controlling EMS Logging chapter in the Connect:Direct HP NonStop Administration Guide for command syntax and examples. - If you specify the collector parameter and EMS logging is on or if you issue the UPDATE LOGGING command to activate it, Connect:Direct HP NonStop closes and opens the collector file.
-This action automatically resets the connection between Connect:Direct HP NonStop and the collector. - The DISPLAY LOGGING command displays the EMS settings, the STATS settings, and the name of the collector process.
+Refer to the Controlling EMS Logging chapter in the IBM Sterling Connect:Direct for HP NonStop Administration Guide for command syntax and examples. - If you specify the collector parameter and EMS logging is on or if you issue the UPDATE LOGGING command to activate it, Sterling Connect:Direct for HP NonStop closes and opens the collector file.
+This action automatically resets the connection between Sterling Connect:Direct for HP NonStop and the collector. - The DISPLAY LOGGING command displays the EMS settings, the STATS settings, and the name of the collector process.
 Optional parameters associated with this command are FILE, PRINT, and OUT.